isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         auto pi3 {make()};  // OK, move: the result of make() is an rvalue }

-Note that deleted methods should be public.
+Note that deleted functions should be public.

 ##### Enforcement